Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

-equals one only if the noise variance $\sigma^2$ is one, $\sigma^2=1$, i.e., if one assumes a squared loss.
-Otherwise, the Hessian $h_{m,i}$ equals $\sigma^{-2}$.
+First, the second derivative $h_{m,i}$ of the loss function of a linear regression model with Gaussian noise $L(Y,F)=\frac{(Y-F)^2}{2\sigma^2}$ equals one only if the noise variance $\sigma^2$ equals one $\sigma^2=1$.
+Otherwise, the second derivative $h_{m,i}$ equals $\sigma^{-2}$.
 This means that the analogy to the linear regression case does not hold true in general.
 In contrast, our proposed normalized weights $\tilde w_{m,i}$ do indeed equal one for the linear regression case no matter what the noise variance is, and thus the sum of normalized weights $\sum_{i\in L_j} \tilde w_{m,i}$ equals the number of samples per leaf for the linear regression model also when $\sigma^2\neq 1$.
-Second, as we show in our empirical study on both real-world and simulated datasets, the minimal sum of raw weights $\sum_{i\in L_j} h_{m,i}$ is a parameter that is difficult to tune in practice, and we obtain inferior predictive accuracy for the large majority of datasets.
-Related to this, the sum of normalized weights $\tilde w_{m,i}$ can be interpreted as the equivalent number of weighted samples per leaf, and one has good intuition concerning reasonable choices for this, which do not depend on the size of the data $n$.
-For the sum of raw weights, this is not the case.
+In general, the sum of normalized weights $\tilde w_{m,i}$ corresponds to the number of weighted samples, and one has thus good intuition concerning reasonable candidate values or ranges for this.
+If the raw weights are not normalized, this is not the case.
+I.e., the sum of raw weights cannot be interpreted as the number of weighted samples, and its interpretation changes depending on the loss function used.
+Consequently, the minimum sum of raw weights $\sum_{i\in L_j} h_{m,i}$ is a parameter that is difficult to tune in practice and we obtain inferior predictive accuracy for the large majority of datasets in our experiments in Section \ref{realdata}.
+Further, in Section \ref{notunemain} we provide empirical evidence that the minimum number of weighted samples per leaf is an important tuning parameter and that the unnormalized version of this tuning parameter is difficult to tune.

 In addition to the above-presented tuning parameters, one can consider further tuning parameters such as $L^1$ and/or $L^2$ regularization penalties on the tree weights, or an $L^0$ penalty on the number of leaves.
 Finally, boosting algorithms can also be made stochastic \citep{friedman2002stochastic} by (sub-)sampling data points in each boosting iteration and variables in the tree algorithm as it is done for random forests.
-Due to the high computational cost when choosing tuning parameters using cross-validation and for better comparability, we are not considering these additional regularization options in this article.